-Regarding the educational qualification of teacher respondents, 2 or 11.76 percent, were BS graduates related to Technology and Livelihood Education, 12 or 70.5 percent were Masteral degree holders in Home Economics, Vocational Educational and Industrial
+Regarding the educational qualification of teacher respondents, 2 or 11.76 percent, were BS graduates related to Technology and Livelihood Education, 12 or 70.5 percent were Masteral degree holders in Home Economics.
+Vocational Educational and Industrial members who are graduates of masteral degree in Curriculum and Instruction and Administration and Supervision.
+Likewise, there were 2 or 11.76 percent who were Doctoral degree holders in Educational Management and 1 or 5.88 percent earned Diploma in Crop Science.
+This indicates that majority have at least the basic requisite of teaching in college which is Masters along the discipline they are teaching.

 Education.
-However, there were two (2) faculty members who are graduates of master's degrees in
+However there were two (2) faculty